-While there are no negative effects to French Bulldogs who have to be artificially inseminated, there is a negative impact on the wallet of the breeder.
+While there are no negative effects on French Bulldogs who have to be artificially inseminated, there is a negative impact on the wallet of the breeder.

 According to Frenchie Shop, fresh semen has an approximate success rate of 59% to 80%, and frozen semen has an approximate success rate of 52% to 60%.

 While the odds of success are in your favor, artificial insemination costs approximately $500 to $1,000, making each failed attempt cost breeders significantly.